rhel-labs/instruqt/satellite-basics/05-activationkey/assignment.md

 RHEL9
 ```

-> __NOTE__: The name of the activation key will be used in the next step of this lab to add hosts.
+> __NOTE__: The name of the activation key will be used to add hosts.
 The names must match or the hosts will not be registered.

 <a href="#3">
  <img alt="An example image" src="../assets/akcreation.png" />